AlirieGray/Core-Git-Branching/Script.md

 Evan had heard the sound before, but today there was a new sound, sort of a cross between an angelic horn and an elephant’s trumpet.
 He stopped to listen and noticed a heavy wooden door in the zoo wall was ajar.

 Normally Evan would leave well enough alone, but he was worried that an animal might escape.
 Last week, a weretiger had escaped and wreaked havoc on the city.
+(He was captured by the valiant Frog Boy.)
 He stuck his head in the door, the color of the foliage was intense greens, browns and chartreuse, he called out for a zoo keeper but got no response.
 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.